 The Canon G2260 is fairly compact, so it shouldn't take up much space on a desk.
 It's slightly taller than the Canon PIXMA G1220 because of its scanner.

-The Canon G2260 has passable scanner features.
+The Canon PIXMA G2260 has passable scanner features.
 While it doesn't have a sheetfed scanner, it has a high-resolution flatbed scanner with hinges that can raise to scan thick items.
-Also, it has one of the highest color depths we've tested.
+The printer scans at 600 DPI by default, but you can change the settings to achieve a high resolution.
+When using the Canon IJ Scan Utility software, select Scan Gear, then Advanced Mode, and change the Output Resolution to 1200 DPI.

 The Canon G2260 has an outstandingly low cost-per-print.
 Thanks to its supertank's incredibly high yields, you shouldn't have to refill the tanks or even buy new bottles often, which keeps costs very low.
 You can also register for Canon's Auto Replenishment Service, which automatically orders and delivers ink bottles to you when you're running low.